 Why I Started Waking Up Early

-I knew if I wanted to make my side hustle a full-time job (which I did), I would have to make more time for it – so I started waking up earlier.
+I knew if I wanted to make my side hustle a full-time job (which I did), I would have to make more time for it – so I started getting up earlier.

 At the time, I thought THAT was an impressive time to wake up.